|Department & group||Department of Geology and Paleontology, Division of Paleoenvironment and Paleoecology|

 |Degree||Dr. Sci.
 (University of Tokyo, 1992)|

 1) Ammonoid paleobiology, evolution, and biostratigraphy.

 3) Biotic recovery after the end-Permian mass extinction.

 The Mesozoic Era opened with the end-Permian mass extinction event, which wiped out more than 90% of all marine species and resulted in the most severe crisis ever for the worldfs ecosystem.
 During the Mesozoic, not only the dinosaurs appeared, flourished and went extinct, but land plants and marine organisms also experienced a great revolution in life history and ecology.
 Extensive study of the Mesozoic world will likely provide important keys for understanding the establishment of our planetfs biodiversity and ecosystems.
-I am currently studying the Early Triassic marine biotic recovery based on detailed field work in Vietnam and the Russian Far East.
+I am currently studying the Early Triassic marine biotic recovery based on detailed field work in Vietnam, Thailand and the Russian Far East.
 Other research interests include the paleobiogeography and evolution of Cretaceous ammonoids in the circum-Pacific area (Philippines, Japan, Russian Far East, Canada and USA).